LLMs Should Express Uncertainty Explicitly: Supplementary Quantitative Results

 \subsection{Detailed Results for Verbalized Confidence}

-The main text keeps only the quantitative results needed to establish the verbal interface's central claim: calibration improves final-answer uncertainty while preserving or slightly improving answer quality.
+The main text keeps only the quantitative results needed to establish the central claim of verbalized confidence: calibration improves final-answer uncertainty while preserving or slightly improving answer quality.
 This subsection retains the more detailed breakdowns that support that conclusion but are not needed in the main narrative.